 Reduce Red Meat Consumption

 Heavy red meat consumption has been associated with a chemical compound known as PhIP.
 This compound is released when red meat has been charred and is known to increase the risk of prostate cancer.
-By limiting red meat consumption to special occasions, you could reduce your risk of disease.
+Limiting red meat consumption to special occasions could reduce your risk of disease.

 Carbon monoxide in smoke kills red blood cells and increases the number of free radicals flowing through the body.
 If you currently smoke, you may find it helpful to talk to a doctor or medical professional for advice on how to quit.

 While stress does not directly cause issues with the prostate, long-term stress and anxiety are known to weaken the immune system.
 Stress can also alter the delicate hormonal balances within the body, making you increasingly susceptible to disease.
-Meditation can be a great way to relax and improve your mental health, which in turn will have a positive impact on your physical health.
+Meditation can be a great way to relax and improve your mental health, which will positively impact your physical health.
 Healthy body, healthy mind.

 Water is essential not just for prostate health but for overall health.
 On average, you should try to consume at least eight cups of water each day and be certain to rehydrate both during and after exercise.